fjflores/AccuSleep_X/README.md

 ## Acknowledgements
 We would like to thank Franz Weber for creating an early version of the manual labeling interface.

+## Changes to original code
+- The color of EEG and EMG lines has been changed to dark grey, and their width was decreased a bit
+- The default colormap is now magma.
+If not present, it will default to AS colormap, or jet if AS is not present
+- The spectrogram is displayed as power in dB rather than as amplitudes
+- The EMG is filtered between 200 - 700 Hz to match our recording conditions
+- States colors have been changed to use the first three in the Set1 of the Brewermap.

 ## Screenshots